nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Thank you for using MG.
 We sincerely hope that MG plays apart to help you achieve a healthier lifestyle.
 We understand that MG may be a little different from traditional GUI applications and it may be a little difficult to start using it initially.
-Thus we recommend you to start by
-First understanding how MG works at a high level at the Quick start section.Then, explore the features section.
+Thus we recommend you to start by first understanding how MG works at a high level at the Quick start section.
+Then, explore the Features section.

 --------------------------------------------------------------------------------------------------------------------

 ## Quick start